jcoopnz/blog/content/posts/me-my-scraps-and-i.md

 I will never use AI to generate these posts.
 Maybe the titles because I lack creativity but never the content!

-I write this like I know it will get a following… I don’t know and it probably won’t, but screw it, I’m carving out a piece of the internet for me and my scraps!
+I'm writing this like I know it will get a following… I don’t know and it probably won’t, but screw it, I’m carving out a piece of the internet for me and my scraps!